Jiwarli dialect

-Jiwarli (also spelt Djiwarli, Tjiwarli) is an Australian Aboriginal language formerly spoken in the Pilbara region of Western Australia.
+Jiwarli (also spelt Djiwarli, Tjiwarli) is an extinct Australian Aboriginal language formerly spoken in the Pilbara region of Western Australia.
 It is a variety of the Mantharta language of the large Pama–Nyungan family.
+The last native speaker of Jiwarli, Jack Butler, died in May 1986.

+Documentation

-The last native speaker of Jiwarli, Jack Butler, died in April 1986.
-Prof Peter K. Austin (Linguistics Department, SOAS) collected all the available material on Jiwarli during fieldwork with Jack Butler 1978–1985.
-He has published a volume of texts on the language and a bilingual dictionary (Jiwarli-English with English-Jiwarli finderlist); both are currently out of print.
+Prof Peter K. Austin (Linguistics Department, SOAS) collected all the available material on Jiwarli during fieldwork with Jack Butler from 1978 to 1985.
+He has published a volume of texts on the language and a bilingual dictionary (Jiwarli-English with English-Jiwarli finderlist).